 If only all inheritance laws were the same, it would be so much easier, right?
-Unfortunately, this is not the case, and Spanish laws can differ quite significantly to the UK equivalent, which is also true when it comes to inheritance tax.
+Unfortunately, this is not the case, and Spanish laws can differ quite significantly from the UK equivalent, which is also true when it comes to inheritance tax.

 This is the amount paid by your beneficiaries on the money or assets that they inherit from someone who has died.
 This can often be large sums of money, so it is worth finding out the differences before you start planning.

 Luckily, you have come to the right place with this Manzanares Lawyers blog!

 Do my beneficiaries have to pay inheritance tax in Spain?

 If you are from the UK (or any other country), and you own property or other assets in Spain, then you may want to take a closer look at exactly how Spanish inheritance tax works.
 You will then know how much of your assets and possessions your nearest and dearest will inherit from you once you pass away.

 In the UK, all assets that are left for your children or surviving spouse are free from inheritance tax, but in Spain, this is not the case.
 All beneficiaries are liable to inheritance tax – so it is worth keeping this in mind when writing your will and distributing your assets.